jimmyz/familysearch-rb/README.md

 Next on the roadmap:

 * Support post, put, delete, head, etc. from the FamilySearch::URLTemplate objec. (currently only supports get)
-* Better object deserialization.
-Currently, everything is just a dumb Hash.
-I'd like to be able to allow an option to pass in another middleware for smarter objects (pershaps Hashie::Mash or Rash, or some sort of GedcomX model).
+* Better Faraday configuration options for the client.
+* Testing of more endpoints (search, match, etc.)
+* JSON serialization for put, post, etc.
 * More documentation examples.

 ## Bugs and Feature Requests

-Please file bug reports and
+Please file bug reports and enhancement requests on [the issue tracker](https://github.com/jimmyz/familysearch-rb/issues).

 ## Copyright